 My 9 year old recently read The Diary of Anne Frank and it sparked an interest for him into World War 2 and particularly the Holocaust.
 He decided he’d like to visit the Anne Frank House in Amsterdam so we booked a trip over with some friends.

-My first tip is to book the visit to Anne Frank House before you book anything else – the tickets get booked up long in advance and otherwise there is a very long queue outside!
+Update 2022 – My first tip is to book the visit to Anne Frank House before you book anything else – the tickets get booked up well in advance and you can no longer book tickets at the house you have to book them online in advance.

 The house itself is easy to find, it’s not a long walk from the Central Station.

-There are lots of visitors allowed at a time, but there is a specific route to follow which means that you don’t miss out on seeing anything – it’s very well organised.
+There are lots of visitors allowed at a time (although much less post Covid), but there is a specific route to follow which means that you don’t miss out on seeing anything – it’s very well organised.
 We found one of the groups of teenagers to be quite disrespectful through some of the rooms; laughing and shouting but there were no staff with them to calm things down.

 Why not check out these other Things to do in Amsterdam with Kids